Our Team

 Member

 Allison began her interest in breastfeeding prior to her first child being born, knowing it was an experience that she wanted to have as part of her parenting journey.
 It was through her breastfeeding support connections that a passion for breastfeeding and supporting other parents on their journeys ignited.
 Now a mom of two, she breastfed her oldest (5yo) until she self-weaned and is currently breastfeeding her second (2yo) with the goal of continuing until he self-weans as well.
 Allison is an early childhood education specialist by trade with a passion for keeping each child’s sense of wonder alive, fueling their imagination, modeling and teaching respect for every person and issue, fostering their self-confidence, and while always striving to create positive, dynamic and challenging educational environments to show them how truly competent and capable they are.
 She feels most like herself when she is supporting families and educators to gain a feeling of support, connection and confidence, and to be more grounded and satisfied in their relationships with the children in their care.
 Allison is a dedicated life-long learner constantly working on expanding her knowledge and her application of best practices.
 She has a passion for advocacy and social justice education, working to acknowledge and address inequalities, both past and present, that advantage some and disadvantage others.
 Allison has a Bachelor of Science in Psychology from Grand Valley State University and a Master of Science in Human Development and Family Studies from Michigan State University.
 She has worked in the classroom as an early educator working alongside children from birth to 5 years old and their families, as a lab instructor for college students modeling best practices and scaffolding their skills in early childhood development and practice, on a consulting basis as support for early education classrooms, and as a parent coach sharing resources and support for local parents.
 She has presented at multiple early education conferences, and is published in an early education resource book as well as an early education based magazine.
-She is currently living her best life as a stay at home mom to an adorable french bulldog and two wonderfully amazing, determined and passionate children who provide her with the chance to practice respectful, compassionate caregiving daily.
+She is currently living her best life as a stay-at-home mom to an adorable French bulldog and two wonderfully amazing, determined and passionate children who provide her with the chance to practice respectful, compassionate caregiving daily.
 She is married to an amazing, intelligent, kind and supportive husband who is her constant partner in life and who continually reminds her of her worth just as she is.

 Cierra Pfotenhauer, MS, RD, IBCLC